|Reporting Adverse Reactions and Side Effects to Health Canada

 - related to a health product that has been on the market less than 5 years.

-If an ND reports the adverse reaction, he or she will be asked to provide information about him or herself and the patient (however as noted above, the patient's name is not required).
-Information about the patient (such as age, gender, weight, etc) and the ND is kept confidential in accordance with the Privacy Act, R.S.C.
-1985 c.
-P-21.
+If a Member reports the adverse reaction, they will be asked to provide information about themselves and the patient (however as noted above, the patient's name is not required).
+Information about the patient (such as age, gender, weight, etc) and the Member is kept confidential in accordance with the Privacy Act, 1985.

 The adverse reactions data collected by the program can be accessed through the Canada Vigilance Online Database.

-The ND should document all disclosures in the patient chart.
+The Member should document all disclosures in the patient chart.

 Adverse Reaction Reporting and Health Product Safety Information